 In the original Act, to be eligible for financial aid grants through CRRSAA funding, students were required to be a U.S. Citizen or Eligible Non-Citizen.
 Eligible non-citizens are those that hold a Permanent Resident Card (I-551), a Conditional Green Card (I-551C), or hold an Arrival-Departure Record (I-94) from the Department of Homeland Security showing any one of the following designations: “Refugee,” “Asylum Granted,” “Parolee”, T-Visa holder, or “Cuban-Haitian Entrant".
 Eligible non-citizens are also those that hold a valid certification or eligibility letter from the Department of Health and Human Services showing a designation of “Victim of Human Trafficking".
 Previously, Harper used data collected through the Free Application for Federal Student Aid (FAFSA) process to verify citizenship status.
 For students who did not completed a FAFSA, a self-certification of citizenship was required and documented.

-Effective May 11, 2021, all students who are enrolled in classes at an eligible Institution of Higher Education, regardless of citizenship or immigration status, are eligible to receive CRRSAA funding.
+Effective May 11, 2021, all students who were enrolled in classes at an eligible Institution of Higher Education, regardless of citizenship or immigration status, were eligible to receive CRRSAA funding.